jlabusch/vmdns/README.md

 > `node ./client.js --name zazz --desc "Ubuntu 12.04.2 LTS"`

-Starts a zeroconf client that registers a VM with the name Fred.
+Starts a zeroconf client that registers a VM with the name `zazz`.
 The Answer section of the client's mDNS broadcast will look something like

 > `_vm._tcp.local: type PTR, class IN, ["10.1.1.6"]._vm._tcp.local`